sourabhbhalerao07/Entrata-Automation-Framework/README.md

-# Entrata-Automation-Framework
-This repository contains an automated testing suite for the Entrata platform, developed using Selenium WebDriver, Java, TestNG, and Maven.
-The primary goal is to validate the functionality and reliability of the web application.
+This project is an automated testing suite for the Entrata platform, developed using Selenium, Java, TestNG, and Maven.
+The tests include various assertions to verify the expected behavior of the web application.